tinymce/tinymce-docs/plugins/autosave.md

 controls: menu item
 ---

-This plugin gives the user a warning if they made modifications to a editor instance but didn't submit them.
+This plugin gives the user a warning if they made modifications to the content within an editor instance but didn't submit the changes.
 It also adds a menu item `Restore last draft` under the `File` menu.

 **Type:** `String`